 - 5 Where to Eat in Krakow

 Visiting Krakow, Poland requires a fair bit of time because of the unique neighborhoods and variety of experiences the area has to offer.
-I would suggest a minimum of 3 days visiting Krakow and two more days to visit the mountainous region of Zakopane in the south, for a total of 5 days around Krakow.
+I would suggest a minimum of 3 days visiting Krakow and two more days to visit the mountainous region of Zakopane in the south, for a total of 5 days in Krakow and surrounding areas.

-With 5 days in Krakow minimum, you can see the highlights of the old city, take a couple of unique tours to learn more about the culture of Poland and this region, and take an overnight trip to the Zakopane region.
+With 5 days in Krakow, you can see the highlights of the old city, take a couple of unique tours to learn more about the culture of Poland and this region, and take an overnight trip to the Zakopane region.
 Of course more time for your Krakow itinerary would always be better.

 A UNESCO World Heritage Site, Krakow transports its visitors to another era with its historical authenticity and architecture depicting Gothic, Renaissance, and Baroque styles because it was uniquely undamaged during German occupation in WW2.
 The old market square is bustling with vibrancy and perhaps a surprising number of tourists during the high season.

 I fell in love immediately visiting Krakow in the spring.
 So much so that I returned again in the fall.
 Both times, the fairytale city blew me away.
-The following are some of the more popular (along with a few other less popular but equally marvelous) things to do to get the most out of visiting Krakow in 3 to 5 days.
+The following are some of the more popular (along with a few other less popular but equally marvelous) things to do to get the most out of a Krakow itinerary over 3 to 5 days.

 Things To Do When Visiting Krakow